TommasoBenvenuti/Ising-Model-in-finance/Readme.md

 The simulation generates:
 - Real-time visualization of spin configuration (saved as `.mp4`)
 - Market price movement over time
 - Expected returns based on average sentiment

+---
+## Discalimer
+The code is not that efficient.
+The idea of generating an output file with extension .mp4 clearly doesn't help but i think it is interesting.
+I do not know how to accelerate calculation using python.